moldach/project-directory/README.md

 caught on with many others [(Marwick *et al.,* 2018)](https://doi.org/10.1080/00031305.2017.1375986).

--   [Papers with publicly available datasets may recieve a higher number of citations than similar studies without available data](https://doi.org/10.1080/00031305.2017.1375986)
+-   [Papers with publicly available data sets may receive a higher number of citations than similar studies without available data](https://doi.org/10.1080/00031305.2017.1375986)
 -   Data sharing is associated with higher publication productivity
--   A commpendium makes it easier to communicate our work with others, including collaborators and (not least of all) our future selves
+-   A compendium makes it easier to communicate our work with others, including collaborators and (not least of all) our future selves

 It may be tempting to organize all scripts and reports with ascending